 They have this awesome $1.50 taco place- to find it, look for the words “$1.50 Tacos” on the left side of the street if you are walking in the direction of La Bufadora, at the beginning of the market.
 This secret unassuming little street restaurant happens to have the BEST VIEW if you walk out through the back to the small balcony.
 I definitely recommend getting a few tacos here and walking through to the back balcony with bar stools to eat the cheapest lunch with a view you’ll ever have!

-On Sunday, start heading up north towards LA, but make a pit-stop in Tijuana on the way!
+On Sunday, start heading back up north towards California , but make a pit-stop in Tijuana on the way!
 Tijuana is becoming more and more known for their craft beer scene, however we didn’t stop by any breweries this time (will have to go back!)
 Instead, we headed to the place of the first ever Caesar Salad.
 Yep- you read that right.
 Most people don’t know this, but Tijuana is the place of origin of the Caesar Salad!
-Head to Caesar’s Restaurant to try the original served table-side.
+Head to Caesar’s Restaurant to try the original, served table-side.
 The Italian food we ordered there was also good!

 Be sure to stop by the liquor store across the street from Caesar’s Restaurant to pick up some of your favorite bottles of wine from your wine tour to bring home (or a bottle of tequila!)
 We picked up a few bottles of wine from L.A.
 Cetto winery for only $6 each.

 After lunch, start your drive home- you need to buffer in extra time for the border crossing.
 While getting across the border to Mexico on the way is a breeze (you don’t even have to stop!) crossing the border back into the US takes awhile.
 It took us 2 hours with the Fastpass.
-Check out my article on tips for driving (and how to get the Fastpass) here.
+If you have Global Entry or Sentri, you are able to get in a shorter line as well.

-See below for a list of things you can add to your itinerary that I wish I had had time for on my trip!
+See below for a list of things you can add to your itinerary if you have more than a weekend in Baja California!